codingforpleasure/customized-workspace/Ubuntu/useful-resources/README.md

 Search for a package |  apt-cache search &lt;pkg name&gt;
 Get more info about the package | apt-cache show &lt;pkg name&gt;
 Add new personal package archive | add-apt-repository ppa:&lt;ppa-name&gt;
-List all packages on the system |  sudo dpkg --get-selections List all files regarding a package |   dpkg -L &lt;pkg name&gt;
+List all packages set to manual update | sudo apt-mark showmanual List all packages set to auto update | sudo apt-mark showauto List all packages on the system |  sudo dpkg --get-selections List all files regarding a package |   dpkg -L &lt;pkg name&gt;
 Find the a missing file to which package it belongs to | apt-file &lt;file-name&gt;